S. Carolina storms past Texas, reaches NCAA women's basketball finale - UPI.com

 "Today I did.
 I just handled the pressure and we won."

 The Gamecocks, who trailed by eight in the first quarter, outscored the Longhorns 56-39 over the final three frames for the 74-57 triumph at Amalie Arena.
-They will attempt to win their third title in four years against the second-seeded UConn Huskies or the No. 1 overall seed UCLA Bruins on Sunday in Tampa.
+They will attempt to win their third title in four years against the second-seeded UConn Huskies on Sunday in Tampa.

 "We'll take the momentum," Edwards said.
 "We'll go into the next game and try to win.
 We've gotta scout and just turn the page."